Did You Receive a Notice to Appear?

 - Signature of the accused

-A notice to appear is typically administered to those who have violated an immigration law and must face the consequences of a criminal charge.
 A notice to appear threatens the life you dreamed of in this country and, without effective assistance from a professional representative, you will face deportation and a possible bar from the United States.
 Founding Attorney Robert Brown and the rest of our legal team have decades of experience that can be used to your advantage.
-We will help you effectively handle your case to solve the immigration issue.
+We will help you effectively handle your case to solve the immigration issue, and find ways to provide relief from removal.

 Contact our Orlando deportation defense firm today if you do not know what to do after being issued a notice to appear.
 Our attorneys serve clients in Daytona Beach, Kissimmee, and throughout the Orlando area.